redeyes/redeyes/README.md

 In the context of a web service, this means you can't really "ignore" headers you don't care about, whitespace that doesn't affect semantics, or anything else, really.
 You have to thread this information through your entire service description!

-That sure doesn't sound like fun...
+That sure doesn't sound like fun...and it's not the only issue, either.

 ### Non-Compositional Application